The REPL Is Dead. Long Live the Factory.

 The winning pattern won't be the smartest model.
 It'll be the best orchestration of whatever models exist.

 We've done this before.
-Twenty years of DevOps and SRE taught us how to make unreliable things reliable.
+DevOps taught us how to make unreliable things reliable.
 AI agents are just the newest unreliable component.
-The playbook is the same: operational discipline, observability, declarative state, automated recovery.

-The foundation: 12-Factor AgentOps—infrastructure patterns for AI workflows.
-The journey: my vibe coding devlog series has the $10K burn, the Ralph collapse, and the practical .claude/ setup.
+The foundation: 12-Factor AgentOps, infrastructure patterns for AI workflows.
+The journey: my vibe coding devlog series has the failure log, the Ralph collapse, and the practical .claude/ setup.
 This piece is the prediction.